bartbutenaers/node-red-contrib-ui-svg/README.md

    }
    ```

-For example a camera is visualized by a FontAwesome icon (text), which has multiple attributes (x, y, fill ...):
+For example, a camera is visualized by a FontAwesome icon (text), which has multiple attributes (x, y, fill ...):
 ```
 <text id="camera_living" x="310" y="45" font-family="FontAwesome" fill="blue" stroke="black" ...>
 ```
-The following flow demonstrates how to change the *'fill'* color and *'rotation'* attribute values via input messages:
+The following flow demonstrates how to change the *'fill'* colour and *'rotation'* attribute values via input messages:

 ![2019-09-22_15-21-49](https://user-images.githubusercontent.com/44235289/65389304-c1c9ed80-dd4c-11e9-83a7-d7f41e380da2.gif)